 2012’s ultimate goal: Taking my daughter to see our nation’s capital.
 I did that in October and will be doing it again for her birthday with a very special surprise visit to a very important place.
 I’ll have to let you wonder about that!

-Quote Governing Your Mission:
+Quote Governing Your Mission: First choice:

 “The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”
 Theodore Roosevelt

 “The future belongs to those who believe in the beauty of their dreams.”
 Eleanor Roosevelt